 This picture below was taken from Old Port.
 Its called the Notre-Dame-de-Bon-Secours Chapel (Our Lady of Good Help).
 It is one of the oldest churches in Montreal, built in 1771 over the ruins of an earlier chapel.

 For years, Saint-Paul Street was Montréal’s main street.
 Its a beautiful street with many 19th century warehouses recently renovated to serve as boutiques, artists’ studios, homes.
-The street is lined with flags and French art and architectured buildings.
-The street is paved with cobblestone all along.
+The street is lined with flags and French art and architectural buildings.
+This street (rue saint Paul) is paved with cobblestone all along.

 Located about 25 minutes from Old Montreal is Downtown Montreal.
 We walked through old lanes and reached Downtown in 25 minutes.
 (Its a 12 minute cab ride, if you do not wish to walk)

 Just like any other major Canadian city, downtown Montreal had high rise buildings, manicured lanes, shopping centers, some churches and some monuments.